Simamkele88/IFM3_GP/descriptions.md

 **Actor(s):** Tahir
 **Descriptions:** Approve the recommended orders.
 **Preconditions:**
-- The owner must have viewd the order.
+- The owner must have viewed the order.
 - The order must be in a pending state.

-**Postcondition:** The order is approved and the purchased order is generated.
+**Postcondition:** The order is approved and the purchased order is created and sent to supplier.

 **Input:**
 **Output:**